Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Main result

 Clearly, \ref{exp-loc} implies \ref{s-loc} by a simple inequality.
-The implication from \ref{s-loc} (with $s_*>5$) to \ref{c-zero} is the content of Theorem \ref{MainTheorem}, which is proved in the next section.
+The implication from \ref{s-loc} (with $s_*>4$) to \ref{c-zero} is the content of Theorem \ref{MainTheorem}, which is proved in the next section.
 The open problem in the conjecture is to show that \ref{c-zero} implies \ref{exp-loc}.
-Moreover, since for any time reversal symmetric system the Chern marker vanishes, see Proposition \ref{Prop:TRSChern}, proving that \ref{c-zero} implies \ref{exp-loc} would solve a long standing conjecture about the existence of generalized Wannier bases for time reversal symmetric systems \cite{NenciuNenciu1993}. \\ Furthermore, in view of the periodic counterpart, the threshold $s_*>5$ appearing in Theorem \ref{MainTheorem} does not seem optimal.
+Moreover, since for any time reversal symmetric system the Chern character vanishes, see Proposition \ref{Prop:TRSChern}, proving that \ref{c-zero} implies \ref{exp-loc} would solve a long standing conjecture about the existence of generalized Wannier bases for time reversal symmetric systems \cite{NenciuNenciu1993}. \\ Furthermore, in view of the periodic counterpart, the threshold $s_*>4$ appearing in Theorem \ref{MainTheorem} does not seem optimal.
 In fact, a generalization of the localization dichotomy for periodic systems proved in \cite{MonacoPanatiPisanteTeufel2018} would require $s_*=1$.
-However, we believe that in order to prove a dichotomy with $s_*=1$ for a non-periodic system, stricter hypotheses on the structure of the Hamiltonian operator are necessary.

-Theorem \ref{MainTheorem}, coupled with the techniques used in \cite{NenciuNenciu1993}, allows to show that the non-existence of a GWB is stable with respect to suitable perturbations, as detailed in the following Corollary.
-A similar stability result concerning the vanishing of the Chern marker holds also true. \begin{crl}[Stability of the GWB delocalization] Consider the family of Hamiltonian operators, acting in $L^2(\R^2)$,
+Theorem \ref{MainTheorem}, coupled with the techniques used in \cite{NenciuNenciu1993}, allows to show that the non-existence of a well-localized GWB is stable with respect to suitable perturbations, as detailed in the following Corollary.
+A similar stability result concerning the vanishing of the Chern character holds also true. \begin{crl}[Stability of the GWB delocalization] Consider the family of Hamiltonian operators, acting in $L^2(\R^2)$,